 Penalty: a fine of $20 000.

-[Section 88 amended by No. 20 of 1989 s.
+[Section 88 amended: No. 20 of 1989 s.
 3; No. 46 of 2010 s.
 56.]

 Division 2 — Agents, mortgagees and trustees

 89. Attorneys and agents to represent principal

 (1) An attorney or agent of an owner who is absent from the State, shall be deemed to represent his principal for the purposes of this Act, so far as regards land which the attorney or agent is authorised to manage, or of which he is authorised to hold possession, or the rents and profits of which he is authorised to collect on behalf of the owner.